-Terminology common in our industry includes the following terms, which describe products that we transport, store and distribute through our pipelines and terminals:
+Terminology common in our industry includes the following terms, which describe products that we transport, store and distribute through our petroleum pipelines and terminals:

 - refined products are the output from refineries and are primarily used as fuels by consumers.
 Refined products include gasoline, diesel fuel, aviation fuel, kerosene and heating oil.
-Collectively, diesel fuel and heating oil are referred to as distillates; - liquefied petroleum gases, or LPGs, are produced as by-products of the crude oil refining process and in connection with natural gas production.
+Collectively, diesel fuel, kerosene and heating oil are referred to as distillate; - liquefied petroleum gases, or LPGs, are produced as by-products of the crude oil refining process and in connection with natural gas production.
 LPGs include butane and propane; - blendstocks are blended with refined products to change or enhance their characteristics such as increasing a gasoline's octane or oxygen content.
 Blendstocks include alkylates, oxygenates and natural gasoline; - heavy oils and feedstocks are used as burner fuels or feedstocks for further processing by refineries and petrochemical facilities.
-Heavy oils and feedstocks include No. 6 fuel oil and vacuum gas oil; - crude oil and condensate are used as feedstocks by refineries and petrochemical facilities; - biofuels, such as ethanol and biodiesel, are typically blended with other refined products as required by government mandates; and - ammonia is primarily used as a nitrogen fertilizer.
+Heavy oils and feedstocks include No. 6 fuel oil and vacuum gas oil; - crude oil, which includes condensate, is used as feedstock by refineries, splitters and petrochemical facilities; and

+• biofuels, such as ethanol and biodiesel, are typically blended with other refined products as required by government mandates.

-Except for ammonia, we use the term petroleum products to describe any, or a combination, of the above-noted products.
+We use the term petroleum products to describe any, or a combination, of the above-noted products.